-ISC provides a downloadable version of Version 1.4.2 of Java Runtime Environment (JRE) for various operating systems when you launch Inventory Manager or Topology Tool.
-If you choose to install JRE Version 1.4.2, you must quit the browser and log in again after the installation is complete.
+ISC provides a downloadable version of Version 1.4.2_04 of Java Runtime Environment (JRE) for various operating systems when you launch Inventory Manager or Topology Tool.
+If you choose to install JRE Version 1.4.2_04, you must quit the browser, uninstall the existing JRE version, install the new 1.4.2_04 version, and log in again.

-Specific instructions to launch the Inventory Manager and the Topology Tool are explained in Cisco IP Solution Center Integrated VPN Management Suite Infrastructure Reference, 3.2 or Cisco IP Solution Center Security Management Suite Infrastructure Reference, 3.2 along with the explanations of these features.
+Specific instructions to launch the Inventory Manager and the Topology Tool are explained in Cisco IP Solution Center Infrastructure Reference, 4.0.